 The Second Attempt

 Never one to be discouraged by failure (at least not for too long), I set out to our neighborhood Home Depot and got myself the right color.
 The color I had been planning on in the back of my mind all along.
 White.
 I spent a while looking at all the different “whites” and brought home Behr’s Ultra Pure White.
+(This post is not sponsored, I’m just sharing what is working for us right now!)

 After another 4 hours of taping and painting and repainting, I finished the bathroom and was very pleased that we finally had a bright, clean-looking guest bathroom.
 I quickly put up our new flamingo shower curtain to see how it looked.
 I couldn’t help but smile seeing the playful pink flamingos pop out against the white bathroom!